 The members of the council of management are:

-An investigative journalist and writer specialising in justice and home affairs, civil liberties, the state and freedom of information in the EU.
-He has been the Director of Statewatch 1990-2020.
+Tony is an investigative journalist and writer specialising in justice and home affairs, civil liberties, the EU state and freedom of information in the EU.
+He was the Director of Statewatch 1990-2020.
 He is now Directtor Emeritus at Statewatch – a life-time appointment.
-He edited Statewatch Bulletin I(1991-2012) and Statewatch News online.
+He edited Statewatch Bulletin I(1991-2012) and Statewatch News online (1999-2019).
 He is the author of The Political Police in Britain (1977), Secrecy and openness in the EU (1999) and The Shape of Things to Come (2009) and edited The War on Freedom and Democracy (2005).
 He is a LIfetime Menmber of the National Union of Journalists.
 Tony is now constructing an online Library & Archive : ‘The Shape of Things tocome: Past, present and Future’ (https://the-shape.org/).